 Thanks to this synchronization, the application will show us the 30 steps necessary to complete the cube from any position and in case of error calculate a different "path".
 We also have the timer function to improve our timing in cube resolution, the timer will start automatically once the first color is moved.

 In addition to completing the Rubik's cube, we can also play one of the nine mini-games included in the application or start the tutorial that will help us improve the memory and complete the cube faster.

 But the most interesting feature is perhaps the one that will allow us to use the cube as one of Xiaomi's many IoT devices.
-This means we could use the cube as a real smart remote to control all the various Xiaomi gadgets around the house.
-So we assume that for example you can turn on the Yeelight Smart LED Filament Lamp bulb by turning the face red in a clockwise direction and then turn it off by turning the same face counter-clockwise.
+This means that we could use the cube as a real smart remote control to control all the various Xiaomi gadgets around the house.
+So let's assume that you can, for example, turn on the Yeelight Smart LED Filament Lamp by turning the red face clockwise and then turn it off by turning the same face anti-clockwise.
 Needless to say, if confirmed this feature could justify the purchase for many.

 Finally, as far as autonomy is concerned, Xiaomi has managed to bring it up to a year thanks to the integrated chip with very low consumption (duration calculated with use of one hour per day).
 Having said this, the battery is a button type battery and must therefore be replaced, it cannot be recharged.

 The Xiaomi Smart Rubik's Cube is on sale in China at around 79 Yuan, around 10 euros.